 Anywho, I read about affirmations in her ebook and decided to give them a whirl with my boys.
 I chose to keep it simple and start with some easy ones.
 The younger one LOVED it and wants to do affirmations all the time.
 The older one fought me tooth and nail for the first few nights, but now it’s part of our bedtime ritual.

 What exactly are affirmations?

 But let’s back up real quick, what the hell is an affirmation anyway?
 Dictionary.com has 5 definitions, but for this post we’ll keep it simple.

-the assertion that something exists or is true.dictionary.com
+‘The assertion that something exists or is true. ‘

 That’s it!
-It’s a statement with the assertion that it is true.
+It’s a statement with the assertion that it’s true.
 It’s so easy!
 But here’s the thing.
 They don’t HAVE to be positive.
+You know how we’re always saying mean stuff to ourselves?
+THOSE ARE AFFIRMATIONS!
 This is where my wall broke down.
 Because I am NOT a crunchy mama.
 I believe in vaccines and McDonald’s Happy Meals.
 (I swear I DO do a lot to keep them physically healthy though!)
 Once I realized we mentally say affirmations ALL DAY LONG, I caved.
 I bought in 100%.

 You are already doing affirmations!

 Have you ever screwed up and thought ‘I am SUCH a dumbass!’
 Or ‘Jesus, I am so fat.’
 Well, those nasty little thoughts are affirmations.
 Just not the good ones.
 Choosing to say positive affirmations helps counteract that negative self-talk.
 Something both of my kids desperately need.